anchann/angularjs-typescript-e2e/README.md

 at the dist directory that is the artifact of the build process.
 Revisioning works, at least for the set of tests that I did (CSS bundle is correctly versioned and pulled in, as is the scripts bundle, and images refered by `url(...)` in CSS and through `<img src...>` in HTML.
 Nested directories work.

+### Resource revving and html partials cache priming

+When serving this stuff in production, it is desired that every resource other than index.html has far future expires headers set, and invalidation happens by virtue of the URLs changing.
+Revving with grunt-rev accomplishes that, but there are details that take work to get right.

+We also don't want to the user agent to fire a hundred request for partials, and want to instead deliver them as a single bundle.
+The grunt-html2js task helps us with building the bundle, but there is a bunch of chicken and egg problems that happen.
+For example, we need to make sure the bundled partials have already had their asset references updated to revved versions.
+We also need to rev the partials bundle itself.
+We also need to make sure that the final copy of index.html refers to the revved templates bundle.
+Finally, dev should still work without any of this getting in the way.

+See comments and build task layout inside the Gruntfile to see how all this works.

+## TODO and wishlist

+### More AngularJS samples
+* directive
+* filter

 ### Duplication in index.html and index-e2e.html